Understanding Dermatosis Papulosa Nigra: Symptoms and Treatment

 • While benign, dermatosis papulosa nigra lesions can be a cosmetic concern for some individuals.

-While dermatosis papulosa nigra is harmless and does not require treatment, some individuals may choose to have the lesions removed for cosmetic reasons.
+Although DPN is a harmless condition and does not usually require treatment, some people may choose to have the lesions removed for cosmetic reasons or if they become bothersome.

 While there are no distinct types of dermatosis papulosa nigra, the lesions may vary in size and number.
 These papules are often asymptomatic but can be cosmetically bothersome to some individuals.